LSEG-API-Samples/Article.RDP.RDPLibrary.Python.R.JupyterDocker/README.md

 Please noticed that all credentials have been passed to the Jupyter server's environment variables via Docker run ```-env-file .env``` option, so the notebook can access those configurations via ```os.getenv()``` method.
 Developers do not need to keep credentials information in the notebook source code.

-Then you can start create notebook applications that consume content from Refinitiv with the RDP Library API, and then plot data with the Plotly library.
+Then you can start to create notebook applications that consume content from Refinitiv with the RDP Library API, and then plot data with the Plotly library.
 Please see more detail in the *rdp_library_plotly_notebook.ipynb* example notebook file in */python/notebook/* folder.
-Please see the full detail regarding how to run this example notebook on the [How to build and run the Jupyter Docker Scipy-Notebook customize image with RDP Library for Python and Plotly](#scipy_notebook_build) section.
+Please see the full detail regarding how to run this example notebook on the [How to build and run the Jupyter Docker Scipy-Notebook customize's image with RDP Library for Python and Plotly](#scipy_notebook_build) section.

 ![Figure-8](images/08_rdplib_notebook_1.png "RDP Library for Python and Plotly notebook result 1")